NaveenZunjurwad/DiscoveryE2E/readme.txt

-This project consists of the test case which includes one of the scenario for "www.Discovery.com" site.
+This project contains a test case which will test one of the scenario for "www.Discovery.com" site.

 Steps covered in the test case:
 ===============================